Why leaves should stay where they are and “Chop and drop” tidying

 What to do with the bits you’ve cut down?
 Please do not throw them into landscape bags and put them out to be taken away.
 That’s good organic, soil-building material you’ve got there, and many of the stalks might be harboring this year’s generation of solitary bees.
 Some gardeners make tidy piles in obscure corners to allow the stalks to gradually compost.
 Others simply lay the stalks around on bare soil between plants, sort of a quasi-mulch.
 This way, if by chance any bees’ nests are in the cut-down parts, they can still emerge and complete their life cycles, and as the stalks decay, they provide food for all the decomposers that live in the soil and help build good soil texture.
 In addition, they often make useful nesting materials for birds.

 Once everything has been cut this way, the whole garden will be full of stalks sticking out of the ground at rakish angles, but with a more orderly appearance.
 It is surprising how quickly plants grow up and hide the stalks.

 Are there tricks to keeping weeds at bay in the native plant garden?
 What is editing and how do you do it?
 When should native plants be planted?
-My next post will discuss these topics, before moving into summer care.
+Future posts will discuss these topics, before moving into summer care.